ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/100-hardware/raspi5_knowledgebase.md

 and when inside do the following:
 ```
 sudo apt-get install software-properties-common # adds the missing add-apt-repository command
-chmod 1777 /tmp # necessary, since adding the ppa will be making temprary files here and by default it is not writable in the container
+chmod 1777 /tmp # necessary, since adding the ppa will be making temporary files here and by default it is not writable in the container
 add-apt-repository ppa:kisak/kisak-mesa # press Enter when prompted
 sudo apt install libglx-mesa0 libgl1-mesa-dri
 ```